 THE WILBERFORCE WAY: The ingenious way an attorney brought down a fetal tissue network.

 After looking at the contract, Seibel immediately knew the problem.
-The fellowship agreement for training at the facility was missing a very important piece: The regents of New Mexico’s approval of the contract.
+The fellowship agreement for training at the facility was missing a crucial piece: The Regents of New Mexico’s approval of the contract.

-Seibel continued to research the laws surrounding the contract and his conclusions were ultimately used by the select panel on infant lives which investigated fetal parts trafficking after the 2015 fetal tissue procurement exposure boom.
+Seibel continued to research the laws surrounding the contract.
+His conclusions were ultimately used by the select panel on infant lives that investigated fetal parts trafficking after the 2015 fetal tissue procurement exposure boom.
 He began to aggressively study and learn the law on abortion, fetal tissue transfers, and medical research.
 He then sent dozens of inspection of public records requests to the University of New Mexico.

 Then on November 25, 2015, the day before Thanksgiving, he received the response to IPRA request 7806, the infamous letter of Curtis Boyd, which proved in writing that Southwestern Women's Options was providing baby body parts to the University of New Mexico for research.

 "I was stunned," said Seibel, "Thanksgiving turned into a long discussion with my father, a former President of the New Mexico Medical Society, about the propriety and the morality of what they were doing.
 He pointed me in the right direction."